lr508/lr508.github.io/mental_health.md

 - Employ some sort of metric to validate the model against.
 - Use a grid search as well as altering which features are used in order to fit the best model.

+# Creating the model

+Here I imported the packages I used during the project, followed by importing the data we used. ```data.head()``` allows us to have a look at the top of the table.
 ```python
 import pandas as pd
 import math